stiebels/sagemaker-rightline/README.md

 A `Validation` is a class that inherits from the `Validation` base class.
 It is responsible for validating a single property of the `Pipeline` object.
 We differentiate between `Validations` that check the `Pipeline` object itself (class names beginning with "Pipeline") and `Validations` that check the `Pipeline` object's `Step` objects (class name starting with "Step").
+Depending on the specific `Validation`, a different set of `StepTypEnums` may be supported.

-For example, the `StepImagesExistOnEcr` validation checks that all ImageURI that Steps of the `Pipeline` object reference indeed exist on the target ECR.
+For example, the `StepImagesExistOnEcr` supports `Processing` and `Training` steps.
+It's a validation checks that all ImageURI that
+Steps of the named types of the `Pipeline` object reference indeed exist on the target ECR.

 The following `Validations` are currently implemented:
   - `PipelineParameters`